SDLC vs STLC: What is the Difference?

 • Maintenance

-• For the Waterfall methodology to work, it is essential that each phase be validated before moving on to the next.
+• For the Waterfall methodology to work, each phase must be validated before moving on to the next.

 • This method has the potential to reduce risks throughout the software development process.